andrewpayne68/blackmint/README.md

 Download the latest Ubuntu ISO from here: ` https://www.linuxmint.com/download.php `

-_Note this script and theme will not work correctly on older builds of ubuntu, such as 22.04 LTS, check this repo for one for 22.04 - https://github.com/andrewpayne68/BLACKBUNTU.2204_
+_Check this repo for one for Ubuntu 24.04 - https://github.com/andrewpayne68/blackbuntu2404_

-Includes Thorium Browser, Brave Browser, Tweaks, GDM Settings, Gedit (Matrix Themed) and Variety Wallpaper Changer, as well as many other open source OSINT and PenTest applications.

 Installation Script